adobe/reactor-uploader/README.md

 To skip any of the questions the uploader would typically ask, you can pass the respective information as command line arguments.
 An example is as follows:

 ```
-npx @adobe/reactor-uploader package-myextension-1.0.0.zip --env=integration --private-key=/Users/jane/launchkeys/reactor_integration_private.key --org-id=01C20D883A7D42080A494212@AdobeOrg --tech-account-id=14A533A72B181CF90A44410D@techacct.adobe.com --api-key=192ce541b1144160941a83vb74e0e74d --client-secret=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
+npx @adobe/reactor-uploader package-myextension-1.0.0.zip --environment=integration --private-key=/Users/jane/launchkeys/reactor_integration_private.key --org-id=01C20D883A7D42080A494212@AdobeOrg --tech-account-id=14A533A72B181CF90A44410D@techacct.adobe.com --api-key=192ce541b1144160941a83vb74e0e74d --client-secret=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
 ```

 The first positional parameter is the path (relative or absolute) to the zip file you wish to upload.
 In the example, `package-myextension-1.0.0.zip` is passed as an argument for this parameter.

 The named parameters are as follows:

-##### --env
+##### --environment

 The environment to which the extension package should be uploaded.
-Valid options are `dev`, `qe`, `integration`, and `prod`.
+Valid options are `development`, `qe`, `integration`, and `production`.
 At this point in time, users outside of Adobe will only use `integration`.

 ##### --private-key (for authentication using an Adobe I/O integration)